5cover/psdc/docs/Scratch.md

 Then we can just skip that amount of tokens next time we parse.

 Solution 3 : who cares, it's not that big of a deal.

+Solution 4 : skim until first token of the target node, then resume parskong

 ## What constitutes to be a ParseResult